muzzley/mobile-icon-resizer/README.md

 ## Usage

+This tool can either be used as a standalone application or as a module directly from within another Node.js module.

+### ModuleResizer

+    var Resizer = require('mobile-icon-resizer').Resizer;
+    var options = {
+      // Your options here
+    };
+    Resizer.resize(options, function (err) {
+    });

+The `resize()` function's `options` argument takes the following optional parameters:

+* platformsToBuild: For which platforms should the icons be resized.
+Comma-separated list.
+Possible values ['ios', 'android']
+* originalIconFilename: The prefix of the iOS image files.
+Default: 'appicon_1024.png'.
+* originalSize: The size, in pixels, of the input file.
+Default: 1024.
+* iosFilenamePrefix: The prefix of the iOS image files.
+Default: 'Icon'.
+* iosOutputFolder: The output folder for the iOS icons.
+Default: '.'.
+* androidOutputFolder: The output folder for the Android icons.
+Default: '.'.
+* androidOutputFilename: The output file name for the Android icons.
+Default: 'Icon.png'.

+### Standalone Application

+You can run the tool as an application like this:

+    node resize.js OPTIONS

 The application can write its usage documentation to the command line.
-To view it run:
+To view it, run:

-    node index.js -h
+    node resize.js -h

 Example output:

-    node ./index.js OPTIONS
+    node ./resize.js OPTIONS

     Options:
       --input, -i        The prefix of the iOS image files.                [default: "appicon_1024.png"]